 wherein $n_{v}$ is the number of disclinations of type $v$, $N_{p,s}$ are integers, and $Q_{B}$ is the net charge from all flat regions in units of $e$. $Q_{B}$ is given by the number of sites times $q_{s}e$ for topological bands.
 (For the specific case of quantum Hall states, $Q_{B} = \n N_{\f}$.)
 Thus, all terms other than the $Q_{v}$'s are known to be integers or rational fractions.
 Since there are infinite such equations, corresponding to realizations of all allowed manifolds, we have thus established that $Q_{v}$'s are also rational fractions.
 If $Q_{v}$ (modulo $e^{*}$) is linearly related to the integrated curvature of the disclination in units of $2\pi$, i.e., a rational fraction, then the slope $\k$, i.e., the GCC, must thus also be a rational fraction.
 Thus we arrive at the remarkable conclusion that the gravitational coupling constant (GCC), if non-zero, must be quantized, and is a characteristic property of the gapped topological phase.

-We now formulate TGR in two dimensional band insulators with $n$-fold rotation symmetry, $R_{n}$, by generalizing the construction of Hamiltonians at disclinations \cite{1997-tamura-yf,2013-ruegg-ep,2018-he-ff,2019-liu-fm,2020-li-gl} (as illustrated in Fig.~\ref{fig-sewing}).
-The unitary operation, $U$, which denotes the action of rotation $R_{n}$ on the internal Hilbert space at each lattice site, is obtained up to an overall phase $e^{i\y}$, by requiring that $R_{n}$ commute with the family of Hamiltonians representing the insulator phase.
-Since $\le(R_{n}\ri)^{n}$ is fixed by the boson/fermion/anyon nature of the Hilbert space, $\y$ must be equal to $2\p k/n$ with $k=0, 1 \ldots (n-1)$.
+\emph{Topological Gravitational Response:} We now formulate TGR in two dimensional band insulators with $n$-fold rotation symmetry, $R_{n}$, by generalizing the construction of Hamiltonians at disclinations \cite{1997-tamura-yf,2013-ruegg-ep,2018-he-ff,2019-liu-fm,2020-li-gl} (see Fig.~\ref{fig-sewing}, details in \cite{tgr-sm}).
+The unitary operation, $U$, which denotes the action of rotation $R_{n}$ on the internal Hilbert space at each lattice site, is obtained up to an overall phase $e^{i\y}$ by requiring that $R_{n}$ commute with the family of Hamiltonians representing the insulator phase.
+Since $\le(R_{n}\ri)^{n}$ is fixed by the boson/fermion/anyon nature of the Hilbert space\footnote{For e.g., in a system with two orbitals per site, the free-space rotation representation acting on the orbitals may be a direct sum of two one-dimensional representations, or an irreducible two-dimensional spin-$1/2$ representation.
+In the first case, rotation by $2\p$ gives $1$, which we call the `bosonic' character of the Hilbert space.
+In the second scenario, rotation by $2\p$ gives $-1$, which we call `fermionic'.
+Looking ahead, in more exotic correlated systems with anyonic quasiparticles, rotation by $2\p$ may give some intermediate phase, which we call `anyonic'.}, $\y$ must be equal to $2\p k/n$ with $k=0, 1 \ldots (n-1)$.